- Chart

 History and Background

 Edwards Lifesciences Corp. was founded in 1958 by Miles Edwards.
-Originally part of American Hospital Supply, it was spun off in 2000 to focus exclusively on cardiovascular disease treatments.
-Key milestones include the development of the first successful prosthetic heart valve and pioneering advancements in transcatheter valve replacement technologies, like the Sapien valve.
+Originally part of American Hospital Supply Corporation, it was spun off in 1999.
+The company is a global leader in artificial heart valves and hemodynamic monitoring.
+Key milestones include the development of the first successful artificial heart valve and pioneering transcatheter heart valve replacement therapies (TAVR).

 Core Business Areas